 Facsimile: 237 3342-7790.

-ENTRY / EXIT REQUIREMENTS: A valid passport, visa, evidence of yellow-fever vaccination, and current immunization records are required for entry into Cameroon.
+ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: A valid passport, visa, evidence of yellow-fever vaccination, and current immunization records are required for entry into Cameroon.
 You may be denied entry if you lack the proper documentation before entering the country.
-Obtaining a visa at the airport is not an option.
-You must obtain your visa before traveling to Cameroon.
+Airport visas are not available; obtain your visa before traveling to Cameroon.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Cameroon.